zufre/sinatra-shotgun-server-cb-000/README.md

 ## Installing shotgun

 You can install shotgun via `gem install shotgun`.
 You should also require it in an application's `Gemfile` so that you can install it and load it via Bundler.
+Shotgun is already in your gemfile, so go ahead and enter `bundle install` in terminal if you haven't already.

 ## Starting and Stopping shotgun